superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 and uses context and answer fields.

-- [Answer relevancy](https://docs.ragas.io/en/latest/concepts/metrics/answer_relevance.html) - Answer relevance of an answer is based on direct alignment with the original question, not factuality.
-The assessment penalizes incomplete or redundant responses using cosine similarity with questions generated from the answer to gauge alignment with the original question.
-This metric essentially is expected to range between 0 and 1 although due to the nature of cosine similarity it can be expected in the range of -1 to 1.
+The next key evaluation metrics are Answer relevancy, Context precision, and Context recall.

-  This metric is computed using the question, the context and the answer from the evaluation dataset.
+- [Answer relevancy](https://docs.ragas.io/en/latest/concepts/metrics/answer_relevance.html) - Based on direct alignment with the original question, not factuality.
+This assessment penalizes incomplete or redundant responses.
+Answer relevancy uses cosine similarity as a measure of alignment between a) new questions generated on the basis of the answer and b) the original question.
+In most cases, answer relevancy will range between 0 (no relevance) and 1 (perfect relevance), though cosine similarity can theoretically range from -1 (opposite relevance) to 1 (perfect).
+Answer relevancy is computed using the question, the context, and the answer.

-- [Context recall](https://docs.ragas.io/en/latest/concepts/metrics/context_recall.html) - It is computed based on the ground truth and the retrieved context.
-The values range between 0 and 1, with higher values indicating better performance.
-To accurately estimate context recall from the ground truth answer, each sentence in the ground truth answer is analyzed to determine if it aligns with the retrieved context or not.
-It is calculated as :
+- [Context recall](https://docs.ragas.io/en/latest/concepts/metrics/context_recall.html) - Computed based on ground_truth and the retrieved context.
+Context recall values range between 0 and 1.
+Higher values represent better performance (higher relevance).
+To accurately estimate context recall from the ground_truth answer, each sentence in the ground_truth answer is analyzed to determine if it aligns with the retrieved context or not.
+It's calculated as follows:

 ```notion
 context recall = (Ground truth sentences that can be attributed to context) /
 								 (Number of sentences in Ground truth)
 ```

-- [Context precision](https://docs.ragas.io/en/latest/concepts/metrics/context_precision.html) - It is computed based on question, ground_truth and the contexts from the evaluation dataset.
-The value ranges between 0 and 1, with higher values indicating better performance.Context Precision is used to evaluate whether all relevant items in a given context are ranked highly.
-It is calculated as :
+- [Context precision](https://docs.ragas.io/en/latest/concepts/metrics/context_precision.html) - Computed based on question, ground_truth, and the contexts from the evaluation dataset.
+As with our other metrics, context precision ranges between 0 and 1, with higher values indicating better performance.
+Context Precision is used to evaluate whether all relevant items in a given context are ranked highly.
+It's calculated as follows:

 ```notion
 Context Precision@K = (Precision@K * Relevance of K) /